 The best listeners always pause for thought before replying.
-Recent research showed it to be an effective method, as it allowed participants to express themselves clearly and give more interesting answers.
+This is an effective method as it allows people to express themselves clearly and give more interesting answers.
 That one extra second to gather one’s thoughts can often be invaluable.

 - Make eye contact